 Symptoms of airway compression are stridor, respiratory distress, recurrent diagnosis of croup and feeding problems.
 Stridor is the "barking" cough that is generally associated with a child who has the viral infection croup.
-It is due to the narrowing of the airway.
-The infant could have stridor with both breathing in and out, and it could eventually get bad enough for the infant to have problems breathing and maintaining their normal oxygen levels (respiratory distress).
+It is due to narrowing of the airway.
+The infant could have stridor with both breathing in and out, and it could eventually get bad enough for the infant to have problems breathing and maintaining normal oxygen levels (respiratory distress).
 Sometimes, an infant with airway compression is mistakenly diagnosed with croup.
 Repeated episodes of croup may signal airway compression.
-The infant may also have difficulty feeding, because they have a hard time feeding and breathing at the same time.
+The infant may also have difficulty feeding, because he or she has a hard time feeding and breathing at the same time.

 How is airway compression diagnosed and treated?

 A subglottic hemangioma is diagnosed by an otolaryngologist (an ear-nose-throat or ENT physician) who can make the diagnosis with an airway examination called endoscopy.
 An endoscope is a tube with a video camera that is inserted into the infant's nose or throat, where it can look at the airway and look for any obstruction, such as a subglottic hemangioma.
 Sometimes a lateral neck X-ray can be used to see if the airway is narrow.

 Imaging with MRI/MRA can be used to diagnose neck and chest hemangiomas or vascular rings.